How Weight Impacts Forward Head Posture?

 As someone who has battled obesity, I can attest that even simple tasks like standing up from a chair or bending down to tie my shoes required more effort than they should have.

-Over time, I noticed that I was unknowingly compensating for the extra weight by leaning forward, which caused my head to gradually move out of alignment with my spine.
+Over time, I noticed that I was unknowingly compensating for the extra weight by leaning forward, which caused my head to gradually move out of alignment with my spine thereby putting unnecessary strain on my lumbar spine.

 But it was not just about how I stood or moved.
 My extra weight made it harder to maintain proper posture while sitting at a desk for long hours.